TechnicalUserX/libtech/README.md

 This library is created for the sake of assistance for personal projects.
 Library will be updated when there is a need.

+`This library is only intended for Linux based operating systems`

 # Installation
 ## Installing To Debian Based Linux Distros
 ### 1) Using Raw Source Files